kdeldycke/kevin-deldycke-blog/content/2013/phorum-wordpress-migration.md

 - `PyMySQL`
 - `bbcode`

-They can easely be installed on Debian with the following commands:
+They can easily be installed on Debian with the following commands:

 ```shell-session
 $ aptitude install python-pip python-lxml